BretJohnson1/atlas-simple_shell/README.md

 As of now our Shell...

-* Prompting the user
+* Prompts the user
-	The shell will initalize with the prompt "$" and will execute "*simply"* any built-in command that exists in shell.
+	The shell will initalize itself replicating paths and enviroments.
 	If it fails it will free the memory of the input and flush out the nonsense, returning a "$" ready for another input.

+* Executes (Things)
+	Our shell can execute alot of the basic commands but also execute and executable file we may want to execute.
+	The shell is also capable of executing files from _Outside_ its active state with out prompting the user.
+	This means we can quickly view things from inside the child process or from out.

+* Handling input
+	The shell has State of the Scribblings *String Parsing* techonology and can very simply parse a string, find spaces or commas and seperate them to effectively find tokens (arguments) to act on.

 *